-A tantalizing mix of history, culture, and natural beauty await in the Vysočina region of the Czech Republic.
+Beautiful Vysocina is one of the very many reasons to take a day trip from Prague.
+A tantalizing mix of history, culture, and natural beauty awaits in the Vysočina region of the Czech Republic.

 The rolling hills of Vysočina, which means highlands in Czech, are dotted with forests and ponds; peppered with charming towns and verdant fields of grass and wheat.
 The region epitomizes the essence of the word idyllic.

 Scattered into the rustic and rolling landscape of Vysočina lay relics of the past.
-Countless castles, churches, walled towns, and towers have withstood the tests of time, serving as constant reminder of centuries long gone.
-Much of Vysočina’s past is either preserved or restored, and stands proudly on display amid the trappings of modern society.
+Countless castles, churches, walled towns, and towers have withstood the tests of time, serving as constant reminders of centuries long gone.
+Much of Vysočina’s past is either preserved or restored and stands proudly on display amid the trappings of modern society.

-Vysočina is home to three UNESCO Heritage Sites.
-From the historic and tragic Jewish Quarter in Třebíč to the sprawling old town center of Telč, these Heritage Sites are a time capsules into various points of the past.
+The Czech Republic has 12 incredible UNESCO sites and Vysočina is home to three of them.
+From the historic and tragic Jewish Quarter in Třebíč to the sprawling old town center of Telč, these Heritage Sites are time capsules into various points of the past.

 Uniquely colorful and historically quaint, Telč is an absolute gem.
 In fact, after spending a couple of days exploring it, we decided it might be our second favorite town in the Czech Republic.